FrankHB/pl-docs/en-US/calling-for-language-features.md

 * The general reasons of primitives vs. derivations are all suited here.
 	* There are different designs with different kinds of features.
 None can definitely meet all requirments.
-		* As a result, module systems are often complex in practice.
+		* As a result of adapting to different needs, module systems are often complex in practice.
 		* In particular, the built-in ones in many languages tend to have a rich set of pre-built features, rather than being simple and extensible at first.
 		* This seems quite bad compared to other parts of a general-purposed language design.
 	* Testing different styles of module system designs with derivations have less risks to break the whole language design.